Listen to this article

 Understanding Your Monthly Mortgage💡 Definition:A mortgage is a loan to buy property, enabling homeownership with manageable payments over time.
 Payment: What’s Included?

 If you're stepping into the world of homeownership, one of the first things you'll encounter is a monthly mortgage payment.
 But have you ever wondered what exactly makes up this payment?
-Understanding the components of your mortgage payment can help you manage your finances better and plan for the future.
+Understanding the components of your mortgage payment can help you manage your finances better, plan for the future, and even identify potential cost-saving opportunities.
 Let's break down the key elements that typically comprise a monthly mortgage payment, often summed up in the acronym PITI: Principal, Interest, Taxes, and Insurance.

 The Four Main Components: PITI